theoboldalex/theoboldalex.github.io/content/posts/say_no_to_story_points.md

 `an item of 5 points takes roughly twice as much effort from the team as an item of 3 points`

 Ok I'll let them get away with that one because they added the word `roughly`.
 I suppose 5 is _roughly_ double 3 in the same way that
+8 is double 5 and 13 is double 8 and 20 is double 13.
+At least the difference doubles every iteration so there is always that.

+Where `Bikeshedding Unbounded` really gets going though is when trying to find consensus on a constant within the relative scoring system that the entire team can agree on as a beacon around which all other backlog items can find their relative places.

+If (and it is a big if) you can find enough common ground to avoid attmepted strangulation of your team mates and come to a consensus on what constitues a
+"five-pointer", you will likely then descend into my least favorite part of the whole process.
+The mental gymnastics associated with the `Pyrite Ratio`.

+Taking the Scrum guide at face value, we can say that a backlog item of 5 points is double the effort of an item worth three points.
+Please tell me then;
+does a backlog item of 8 points represent double the effort of a 5 point item or the combined effort of a 5 and a 3 point item?

 ## Taoist Tale